SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 Select the row of the newly added address and click **Copy** to store the destination address in the clipboard.

-### 3. Send EXACTLY 10000 RUPX coins to the address you just copied.
+### 3. Send EXACTLY 20 SUB1X coins to the address you just copied.
 Double check you've got the correct address before transferring the funds.
-If you are sending from an exchange, make sure you account for the withdrawal fee so that you get EXACTLY EXACTLY EXACTLY 10000 RUPX in.
+If you are sending from an exchange, make sure you account for the withdrawal fee so that you get EXACTLY 20 SUB1X coins.
 This is a common error that will cause the next step to not give you the transaction id needed later on.
-For example, to withdraw from `Stocks.Exchange` the exact ammount for a MasterNode, you need to specify the ammount of **10000.001** to account for the fee.
+For example, to withdraw from `CryptoBridge` the exact amount for a MasterNode, you need to account for the minimum fee of 0.001 coins, thereby m **20.001** to account for the fee.

-After sending, you can verify the balance in the Transactions tab.
-This can take **a few minutes** to be confirmed by the network.
+After sending, you can verify the balance in the "Transactions" tab.
+This can take **several minutes** to be confirmed by the network.
 Go get a glass of water.
 No alcoholic beverages please, we are not out of the woods yet.

 ### 4. Open the debug console of the wallet in order to type a few commands.